The Growing Place

 Planting & Growing

 Red Rooster Sedge will grow to be about 24 inches tall at maturity, with a spread of 18 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 7 years.
+As an evegreen perennial, this plant will typically keep its form and foliage year-round.

 This plant does best in full sun to partial shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 This is a selected variety of a species not originally from North America.
 It can be propagated by division; however, as a cultivated variety, be aware that it may be subject to certain restrictions or prohibitions on propagation.